 The greater occipital nerve is a component of the cervical plexus.
 It is a spinal nerve from the medial branch of the dorsal primary ramus of the second cervical nerve.
 It emerges between the first two cervical vertebrae along with the lesser occipital nerve.
 The nerve then emerges from the suboccipital triangle which is defined by the rectus capitis posterior major, the obliquus capitus inferior and the obliquus capitis superior.
 It also emerges from beneath the lower border muscle (the obliquus capitis inferior).
 At that point, the nerve pierces the trapezius muscle, and travels superiorly to innervate the skin on the posterior scalp.
 It has a sensory function over the ear and parotid glands as well as the scalp of the head.

 The lesser occipital nerve is also known as the small occipital nerve.
-It arises only from the root of the first cervical nerve and it emerges from the intervertebral foramen between the second and third cervical vertebrae.
+It arises only from the root of the second cervical nerve and it emerges from the intervertebral foramen between the second and third cervical vertebrae.
 The greater occipital nerve also emerges from this foramen.
 The function of the lesser occipital nerve is to provide sensory innervation to the lateral area of the head posterior to the ear.

 Ophthalmic Division (V1) nerves